sonamthinley888/Time-Series-Analysis/README.md

-Time Series Forecasting Project
+# Time Series Forecasting Project

-Overview
+# Overview

 This project involves time series analysis and forecasting using various statistical and deep learning techniques.
 The dataset consists of hourly count data collected over a period, and we aim to preprocess, visualize, and apply models such as ARIMA, SARIMA, and LSTMs to predict future values.
+# Author

+Sonam Thinley
-Dataset
+# Dataset

 The dataset is stored in Train.csv and contains three columns: